blackberry-garance/flowershow-app/docs/custom-domain.md

    - Wait for DNS propagation

 3. **Intermittent access**
     - Check for multiple A records
     - Wait for full DNS propagation

+4. **SSL handshake errors with Cloudflare**
+    - When using Cloudflare as your DNS provider, you may see SSL handshake errors for a few minutes after initial setup
+    - This is normal and temporary - Cloudflare needs time to provision and propagate SSL certificates
+    - The issue typically resolves itself within 5-10 minutes
+    - No action needed, just wait for Cloudflare's SSL certificate provisioning to complete

 >[!info]
->For a detailed guide including examples and step-by-step instructions, check out [[how-to-set-custom-domain|this guide]].
+>For a detailed guide including examples, step-by-step instructions, and troubleshooting tips check out [[how-to-set-custom-domain|this guide]].